 Similarly, a fish’s brain works on the same principle to filter out background stimuli to improve its functioning.
 This helps in improving the memory and ability to perceive critical stimuli.

-Do Fish have Sense of Vision?
+Do Fish see water or have Sense of Vision?

 Not just vision fishes are equipped with all the basic senses such as taste, smell, touch, and hearing.
 A fish’s eye is quite the same as ours in anatomy and working as well.